Hibiscus | A Tasty, Healthy Addition To Many Tea Offerings

 Hibiscus Tea Origin

 Now, where did hibiscus tea originate?
 Hibiscus comes from the Hibiscus sabdariffa plant.
 The plant blooms large, trumpet-shaped flowers and is native to regions with subtropical and tropical climates.
 Specific varietals of the plant are known to thrive as indoor and outdoor plants throughout the U.S. Hibiscus teas are part of the herbal tea or tisane family.
 Teas in this category do not contain the Camellia sinensis plant, which is the main ingredient in black, green, and oolong teas (among others).
-Any tea made from plants (excluding Camellia sinensis), fruit, roots, and spices is considered an herbal tea/tisane.
+Any tea made from plants (excluding Camellia sinensis), fruit, roots, and spices is considered an herbal tea or tisane.
 The specific part of the plant that hibiscus tea leaves are made from is called the calyx.
 The calyx is what protects and supports the flower.
-Once the calyx is boiled down, the tea leaves produce a deep ruby red color and tart flavor.
+Once the calyx is boiled down, the tea leaves produce a deep ruby-red color and tart flavor.

 Hibiscus Tea Benefits

 In addition to its delicious flavor and appealing color, hibiscus tea comes with a plethora of health benefits.
 It is rich in Vitamin C, antioxidants, and minerals such as calcium, iron, and magnesium.
 In Africa, hibiscus tea was initially used as a medicinal beverage.
 It was often consumed to decrease body temperature, prevent heart disease, lower blood pressure and high cholesterol, and treat poor immune systems and digestion.
 According to a report published by the American Heart Association in 2008, individuals with hypertension or at risk of developing it experienced a significant reduction in high blood pressure after consuming hibiscus tea.
 Continued studies are showing that the anti-inflammatory properties of hibiscus tea are significantly lowering systolic and diastolic blood pressure.